iteles/Book-notes/AngularJS-notes.md

 ```
 The `pageHeading` would be inserted via a controller in this heading.

 ###AUGUST update: The more I read about Angular, the less keen I am to wrap my HTML in a bunch of proprietary directives.
 For the immediate future I will be exploring other JS frameworks and may come back to Angular after that.

+#My Own Lessons Learned
+I added this section to capture a few tips and things I picked up that weren't explicit in the book.
+* When learning, always use a CDN for an **uncompressed** library - the console error messages will be way more helpful than with a minified version
+* `ngRoute` has been taken out of the main angularJS library and now needs to be loaded into your html via a separate `.../1.2.26/angular-route.js` script (at the time of writing 1.2.26 is the latest stable release)